 Polyarticular JRA may become inactive in children who begin medications within 2 years of onset.

 Exercise is done to strengthen muscles and to help manage pain.
 Strong nearby muscles will support the joint.
-It also help to recover the range of motion of the joints.
-Normal daily activity are encouraged.
+It also helps to recover the range of motion of the joints.
+Normal daily activities are encouraged.
 Non-contact sports and recreational activities may be good options.
 Physical activities can also help boost a child's confidence in their physical abilities.

 Physical therapy may be needed.
 This will help to make the muscles strong and keep the joints moving well.